himadree-shekhar/java-oca-808-prep/README.md

 - Java runtime expects the class to be found under its package (java packageName.ClassName)
 - Different source files can have the same package name, But source files must be in the same folder structure.

+Wildcard (.*) in import static VS import package different.

 import static java.lang.System.*;
 - To import all the static members of the System class(Not package)

+import package.*
+- will not import the subpackage.
+It will only import the classes in package.

 class can be refer by:
 - Import The class